-Nature's Remedy of Massachusetts, Inc. will adhere to the requirements set forth in 935 CMR 500.105(4) which provides the permitted and prohibited advertising, branding, marketing, and sponsorship practices of every Marijuana Establishment;

-Any actions taken, or programs instituted, by the applicant will not violate the Commission's regulations with respect to limitations on ownership or control or other applicable state laws
+- Nature's Remedy will adhere to the requirements set forth in 935 CMR 500.105(4) which provides the permitted and prohibited advertising, branding, marketing, and sponsorship practices of every Marijuana Establishment. - Any actions taken, or programs instituted, by Nature's Remedy will not violate the Commission's regulations with respect to limitations on ownership or control or other applicable state laws.